 Everything you need to get started: analysis of your current content production chain, development of your content vision and roadmap, an implementation plan and technology recommendations.

-Optimising and updating your technology systems and tools for content excellence.
+Optimising and updating your technology systems and tools.
 Depending on your needs and existing investments, this could include applying tools such as Anthill Activator to your Veeva Vault.

-Developing and implementing a modular content system that makes LMR approvals far easier and content much cheaper and faster by developing content elements or modules that work across multiple channels.
+Developing and implementing a modular content system that simplifies MLR approvals and makes content cheaper and faster to produce.

 Content production involves many different stakeholders across your organization.
-That’s why it’s essential to take account of the human factor and engage people early in the content excellence process to build support.
+That’s why we take account of the human factor and engage people early to build awareness and support.